300: No Such Thing As Swimming In The Sky

 But I thought I would look into some culture in Vienna in the Guinness World Records website.

-And I found the only other record I could could find is that Vienna holds a world record for the world's longest twerk.
+And I found the only other record I could find is that Vienna holds the world record for the world's longest twerk.

 And that was two hours and one minute.